 Growing a timber crop together with farming has many benefits like shade, shelter, erosion control and financial return.
 We’re fortunate in Northland to have the land and the climate to produce high quality timber.

 Radiata pine is not the only timber crop out there – small-scale growers may do better growing high-value species or producing a greater proportion of higher value (e.g. pruned) timber.
-Profitability requires careful selection of species for timber qualities and site compatibility.
+Profitability requires careful selection of species for timber quality and site compatibility.

 Plan before you plant